High Performance Git

 GIT_TRACE2_PERF=/tmp/clone.perf git clone --no-checkout URL repo

-ls-remote gives you the visible name set.
-Packet tracing shows the wire conversation.
-Trace2 shows where the local time went before and after the network.
+ls-remote gives you the advertised name set, packet tracing shows the wire conversation, and Trace2 shows where the local time went before and after the network.

 If you want to contrast packet chatter more directly: